HF0/RolePlayingTelegramBot/README.md

 6. Upload code to a php hosting server.
 The project as it is is configured for apache (make sure mod_header and mod_rewrite are enabled)
 7. To register the telegram web hook visit the url https://\<yourhost\>/\<pathtobot\>/telegramhook\<urlKey\>/sethook
     * urlKey is specified in the config file
-9. Say /account to your bot.
+8. Say /account to your bot.
 You should see your telegram id and you will see that you are not registered
+9. Login the admin web and register some users.
+The telegram id is the number you get on step 8
+10. Say /account to your bot.
+You should see that this time you are registered
-8. Say */hello* to your bot.
+11. Say */hello* to your bot.
 You should receive an answer with the url of the admin web
-9. Login the admin web and register some users.
-The telegram id is the number you get on step 9
-10. Enjoy!
+12. Enjoy!

 ## Other development commands